Maritime and Marine Training Courses Online Simulation

 • Reassurance of passengers and other personnel

-Outcome 3: The learner is able to control passengers and other personnel during emergency situations
+Module 3: The learner is able to control passengers and other personnel during emergency situations

 • Identify the typical symptoms of stress in passengers, crew and self during and emergency situation